Boycott Pepsi's Organic and Natural Brands!

 Naked Juice, the Naked Truth

+In 2013, Pepsi was forced to settle a class-action lawsuit for $9 million, for inaccurately labeling its Naked Juice line of products as "natural" and "non-GMO."
 According to plaintiffs, Naked Juice used soy ingredients that are genetically engineered "by design or by contamination."
 (Naked Juice doesn't use certified organic or verified non-GMO soy.)
 Naked Juice intentionally used misleading language to give consumers "the false impression that the beverage's vitamin content is due to the nutritious fruits and juices, rather than added synthetic compounds."
 And the PepsiCo subsidiary contained a laundry list of synthetic chemicals, including calcium pantothenate (synthetically produced from formaldehyde).

 In addition to the $9 million settlement, PepsiCo also agreed to remove the label “All Natural” from its juices.
 While this does represent a landmark victory for consumers, this is no time to rest on our laurels.
 We clearly can't trust "non-GMO" labels voluntarily supplied by the junk food industry.
 We also know that the routine mislabeling and marketing of "natural products" has enabled this shadow sector to grow into a $60-billion dollar a year powerhouse by "duping" unsuspecting organic customers.

 PepsiCo has other claimed organic and "natural" brands, including Tostitos, Tropicana, Tazo, Loóza, Izze, Sabra, Smartfood, Stacy's, Mother's and Near East.
 How can we trust what the labels on these products say?